5 Important Questions to Ask Your Jeweler When Diamond Shopping

 These techniques don’t just hurt the value of your diamond they effect its longevity too.
 Some of these techniques are literally just temporary fixes that some less reputable dealers use to move diamonds.
 Some of these stones can literally break apart without warning when the short-term fix wears off.

 The law requires buyers to be notified of all of these procedures and techniques.
 Be sure to check your certificate for them as well.

-If you have any questions about beginning your diamond shopping experience, contact us today.
+So, if you have any questions about beginning your diamond shopping experience, contact us today.
 We’re happy to answer your questions and get you on the road to finding the diamond engagement ring of your dreams!